 To advance Ayurveda the travel industry number of measures are attempted by Kerala government, one among those activities is Ayush.
-Branch of Ayush was framed as a different division on 18 June 2015 by delinking the subject 'Ayush' from the then existing Health and Family Welfare Department, to shape sure a progressively engaged methodology towards issues concerning the human services, research and instruction area of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeotherapy rehearses inside the State.
+Branch of Ayush was framed as a different division on 18 June 2015 by delinking the subject 'Ayush' from the then existing Health and Family Welfare Department, to shape sure a Scope of Digital Marketing in Medical Tourism with Special...

+progressively engaged methodology towards issues concerning the human services, research and instruction area of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeotherapy rehearses inside the State.
 The AYUSH particularly Ayurveda and Homeopathy assume an import job inside the human services conveyance framework in Kerala.